celadevra/Montreal-Protocol/text.md

 `  ` `  `(ii) the mechanism, scope and timing of the control measures that should apply to those substances;

 11\.
-Notwithstanding the provisions contained in this Article, Parties may take more stringent measures than those required by this Article.
+Notwithstanding the provisions contained in this Article and Articles 2A to 2E, Parties may take more stringent measures than those required by this Article and Articles 2A to 2E.

 ## Article 2A: CFCs